huggingface/blog/universal_assisted_generation.md

 # Universal Assisted Generation: Faster Decoding with Any Assistant Model

-🏎️ <em>TL;DR</em>: Many models such as `Llama-3.1-8B` lack a smaller version to use for [assisted generation](https://huggingface.co/blog/assisted-generation).
-In this blog post we present a method developed by Intel Labs and Hugging Face for using a small model **from any other model family** to accelerate inference by **1.5x-2.0x**! 🏎️
+🏎️ <em>TL;DR</em>: Many models such as `gemma-2-9b` lack a smaller version to use for [assisted generation](https://huggingface.co/blog/assisted-generation).
+In this blog post we present a method developed by Intel Labs and Hugging Face for using a small model **from any model family** to accelerate inference by **1.5x-2.0x**! 🏎️

 ## Introduction